“Let me tell you about what I think she’s really learning…”

-Though I had been away from the classroom for over a decade to adopt and raise two children (between my first teaching experiences and this leadership role), I had never stopped thinking about how parents and teachers work together to agree on how they will recognize and encourage growth.
+Though I left the classroom for a time, to adopt and raise two children, I never stopped thinking about how parents and teachers have to work together to agree on how they will recognize and encourage growth.
 When my own kids were old enough, I toured and observed far and wide for a school whose values I could fully embrace.
 In addition to observing physical environments and classroom interactions, I found myself increasingly drawn to schools’ reporting tools.

 Far beyond what I’d expected, school report cards offered insights into the fundamental values of the learning communities I was comparing.

 I felt like I’d found the place where the rubber meets the road: the school’s explicit assertions, for parents, about what had been accomplished while students were at school.
 Studying school report cards became a hobby for me.

 I had my first “Assessment Aha!” moment in 2009, when I got my hands on a multi-page rubric developed by Pat Baker, one of the founders of The Bixby School – a private, progressive Pre-K through 5th grade learning community in Boulder, Colorado.
 I was so excited by The Bixby School’s assessment rubric (along with other aspects of the program) that I immediately registered Kofi to attend 1st grade.

-(Ironically, by the time I stumbled on the rubric, 2 or 3 years into its use, The Bixby faculty had come to find it cumbersome, and parents were pushing for quantitative reporting consistent with broader trends in education.
+Ironically, by the time I stumbled on the rubric, 2 or 3 years into its use, The Bixby faculty had come to find it cumbersome, and parents were pushing for quantitative reporting consistent with broader trends in education.
 The school discontinued use of the rubric after the following school year.
 In both my private and my public school experience, parents and administrators overwhelmingly favor a scorekeeping paradigm of school accountability.
 This reveals nothing so much as a need for educators to craft (and apply deliberately) a more complex and nuanced narrative about the contribution they make to young people’s development.